 Thinking of everything on the internet just like a blog.

 Blogging was becoming a popular way to share opinions and thoughts back in early 2000, and there became a market need to have a system that anyone could update without the need of a skilled Web Developer.
 Thus, the predecessor of WordPress was created, which was known as ‘b2’ or ‘cafelog’.
 During the same year, due to b2’s success, WordPress was developed and released as a free download to work with any MySQL database, a type of database that, at the time, was rather common to use.
 Due to this move, and because of the time efficiency that came with using the software, administration in businesses were able to change their websites quickly and efficiently.

 WordPress was somewhat unique at the time for being ‘open source’, which meant that independent developers could create applications and themes for the blogging platform to add to it, not just the team behind the creation of WordPress itself.
 This meant that anyone who wanted to create something unique for their site, could do as much, and also share it publicly for others to use.

 WordPress runs on a coding language called PHP, using a MySQL database.
 Most ISP’s, or internet service providers, allow each of their users to use at least one database on the smallest internet package.
-Even more impressive is that WordPress has become so popular that most ISP’s will even offer to install it onto your database for you!
+Even more impressive is that it has become so popular that most ISP’s will even offer to install it onto your database for you!

 There are some plugins that have become a must-add to the WordPress experience.
 Plugins are very popular because they save both time and money in custom coding expenses.
 Instead of a developer creating a custom application, chances are, there will be a plugin available already!

 The most popular plugins for WordPress are as follows: